xexax/mlmodels/README.md

 ######################################################################################

 ## ① Installation
-Install as editable package (ONLY dev branch)
+Install as editable package (ONLY dev branch), in Linux

     ONLY on Linux
     conda create -n py36 python=3.6.5  -y